prembhusal/FastaProcessing/README.md

 # FastaProcessing
-Includes some script for processing FASTA file
+Includes some script for processing FASTA file.